linnykoleh/Spring/Notes.md

 ![alt text](images/core_spring_in_detail/Screenshot_7.png "Screenshot_7")

+- **Aspect** - An aspect brings together one or more pointcuts with one or more advice.
 - **Target object** - object to which the aspect applies.
 - **Target method** - the advised method.
 - **Advice** - action taken by an aspect at a join point.
 In Spring AOP there are multiple advice types: